gotouerina/Comparative-genomics-script/README.md

 #Usage perl [fasta] [filter_file]

-Onlyspecies.pl is used to removed the contigs and chr in Maf file.
+And Psg_count.pl realx_count.pl are used for extract messages from hyphy output file.